nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `UniMate` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 List persons**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. UniMate shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

 Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

+* 2b.
+UniMate displays a message to the user.

 Use case ends.

+**Use case: UC2 Delete a person**

+**MSS**

+1. User requests to list persons (UC1)
+2. User requests to delete a specific person in the list
+3. UniMate deletes the person

+Use case ends.

 * 3a.
 The given index is invalid.

 * 3a1.
-AddressBook shows an error message.
+UniMate shows an error message.

      Use case resumes at step 2.

-*{More to be added}*
+**Use case: UC3 Add a person**

+**MSS**

+1. User requests to add in a person into the UniMate
+2. UniMate adds the person
+3. UniMate displays a success message

+Use case ends.

+**Extensions**

+* 1a.
+The given format is wrong

+    * 1a1.
+UniMate shows an error message

+Use case ends.

+* 1b.
+Person is already in UniMate

+      Use case ends.

+**Use case: UC4 Clear All Entries**

+**MSS**

+1. User requests to clear all entries in UniMate
+2. UniMate deletes all entries

+      Use Case Ends.

+**Extensions**

+* 1a.
+UniMate has no data

+    Use Case Ends

+**Use case: UC5 Edit persons**

+**MSS**

+1. Use requests to list all persons(UC1).
+2. User requests to edit person at a specified index with new parameters.
+3. UniMate updates the person at specified index with new parameters.
+   Use case ends.

+**Extensions**

+* 2a.
+The given index is invalid.
+    * 2a1.
+UniMate displays an error message.
+      Use case ends.
+* 2b.
+The given parameters are invalid.
+    * 2b1.
+UniMate displays an error message.
+      Use case ends.

+**Use case: UC6 Exit application**

+**MSS**

+1. User requests to exit the application.
+2. UniMate closes the application.
+   Use case ends.

+**Use case: UC7 Search by name**

+**MSS**

+1. User requests to search persons by specified keywords
+2. UniMate displays persons with names that match keywords Use case ends.

+**Use case: UC8 View events**

+**MSS**

+1. User requests to view events.
+2. UniMate displays all events.

+Use Case ends.

+**Extensions**
+* 2a.
+There are no events recorded.
+  2a1.
+Unimate displays a message indicating that there are no events.

+  Use case ends.

+**Use case: UC9 Add an event**

+**MSS**

+1. User requests to add an event.
+2. UniMate adds the event.

+Use case ends.

+**Extensions**
+*  2a.
+UniMate detects a conflict with an existing event.
+   2a1.
+UniMate shows conflicted timings and requests to modify one of the timings.
+   2a2.
+User modifies the timing and submits the new timings.
+   Steps 2a1 and 2a2 are repeated until there are no conflicts in timings.

+    Use case ends.

+**Use case: UC10 Delete an event**

+**MSS**

+1. User requests to view events.(UC 8)
+2. User requests to delete an event.
+3. UniMate deletes the event.

+Use case ends.

+**Extensions**
+* 2a.
+Event does not exist.
+  2a1.
+UniMate shows an error message.

+    Use case ends.

+**Use case: UC11 Edit an event**

+**MSS**

+1. User requests to view events.
+(UC 8)
+2. User requests to edit an event.
+3. Unimate edits the event.

+**Extensions**
+* 2a.
+Event does not exist.
+  2a1.
+UniMate shows an error message.

+    Use case ends.

+*  3a.
+UniMate detects a conflict with an existing event.
+   3a1.
+UniMate shows conflicted timings and requests to modify one of the timings.
+   3a2.
+User modifies the timing and submits the new timings.
+   Steps 3a1 and 3a2 are repeated until there are no conflicts in timings.

+    Use case ends.

+**Use case: UC12 Filter by tags.**

+**MSS**

+1. User requests to list persons with specific tags
+2. UniMate displays persons with specified tags

+   Use case ends.

+**Extensions**

+* 2a.
+There are no persons matching the specified tags
+    * UniMate displays a message indicating that no persons matched the specified tags.
+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 200 events without a noticeable sluggishness in performance for typical usage.
+3. Calendar should have a combined 1 academic year look forward and look back period (In AY22/23, can look through calendar for this academic year)
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. Calendar should be able to check if there are any event timing conflicts within 1 second
+6. System should be easily picked up by a freshman at NUS with just the application's website

 *{More to be added}*